-Dr. Charles Michael and Dr. Charles Spalding will review the variety of options with you concerning your device, there are various materials, and ways to attach your bridge that can add to your comfort.
+Dr. Charles Spalding and Dr. Shannon Spalding will review the variety of options with you concerning your device, there are various materials, and ways to attach your bridge that can add to your comfort.
 We will examine all of these options, taking into consideration your health, your finances, and your needs to help you choose the option that is right for your needs.

 The most common dental bridge is known as a traditional bridge.
 It is made using a blend of metal that is coated in porcelain, making it strong, and visually appealing.
 Your bridge is held in place using two dental crowns that are placed over two healthy supporting teeth, or over two dental implants.

 What many Anchorage patients do not understand is the importance of two solid supports that will serve as anchors for your bridge.
 If we are using two healthy teeth to serve as anchors, we will need to make permanent changes to those original teeth, we need to decrease the size of the teeth in order to fit the crowns.
 This means that the teeth are permanently altered, something that some patients may not like.

 Some patients may choose to have their bridge retained using dental implants.
 Implants are titanium posts that Dr. Charles Spalding or Dr. Shannon Spalding are able to insert directly into your jawbone.
 After it heals, this post will serve as a strong foundation for a dental crown, which can be used to replace missing teeth, or can be used as an anchor to support a denture or bridge.
 We will review these options with you at the time of consultation.
 Patients love this option because it is a permanent solution.